MerosCrypto/Meros/docs/Protocol/Lattice.md

 Once a Send has been verified, the amount is subtracted from the sender's Account's balance.

-`Send` has a message length of 144 bytes; the 32 byte sender, the 4 byte nonce, the 32 byte output, the 8 byte amount, the 64 byte Ed25519 signature, and the 4 byte proof.
+`Send` has a message length of 144 bytes; the 32-byte sender, the 4-byte nonce, the 32-byte output, the 8-byte amount, the 64-byte Ed25519 signature, and the 4-byte proof.

 ### Receive